acentswap/docs2-wiki/get-started/wallet-guide.md

 * Backed by the Binance cryptocurrency exchange
 * Can be directly linked to a Binance or Gmail account
 * A streamlined user experience
-* Supports BNB Smart Chain by default, making using AcentSwap easy
+* Supports Acent Mainnet by default, making using AcentSwap easy
 * Supports a large number of languages
 * Hardware wallet compatible